DiogoSantoss/ctf-writeups/lab3/another_jackpot.md

 ## Exploit

-Since, the variable `current_session.username` is set without any confirmation from the database (only being reseted to `None` when the it confirms that the user is not registered), it's possible to set this variable to `admin` by sending a request to `/login` endpoint with the field `username` equal to `admin` and some non-empty random `password`.
+Since, the variable `current_session.username` is set without any confirmation from the database (only being reseted to `None` when it confirms that the user is not registered), it's possible to set this variable to `admin` by sending a request to `/login` endpoint with the field `username` equal to `admin` and some non-empty random `password`.
 ```python
 params = {
     'username': 'admin',